 Fuel Source Costs

 Gas dryers come out of the factory set up to work with natural gas.
 If you want to run your dryer off of liquid propane (LP), you'll need a conversion kit, which are usually sold by the dryer manufacturer.
 Propane is a more common fuel source for many homes, but natural gas tends to be cheaper - about 1/3 less than the price of propane.
-You may be able to close this gap if you order propane in bulk to fuel other appliances in addition to the dryer.
 There will be a cost for the LP conversion kit and the actual process of doing the conversion itself.
 The total cost for labor and materials is generally less than $100, but you should check with your appliance retailer.
+For example, as of this writing we convert dryers from NG to LP for $45 plus the cost of the recommended conversion kit.

 Installation & Pricing